MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 ### provideKeyResponse

-Once a `KeyRequest (LicenseChallenge)` has been sent by the app to the license server, the app should pass the `KeyResponse (LicenseResponse)` to the plug-in.
+Once a `KeyRequest (LicenseChallenge)` has been sent by the app to the License Server, the app should pass the `KeyResponse (LicenseResponse)` to the plug-in.

 ```cpp
 status_t PlayReadyDrmPlugin::provideKeyResponse(